Our work

 Solutions for end-users

-We use quantum control to augment and fundamentally transform the performance of quantum sensors.
+We use quantum control software to augment and fundamentally transform the performance of quantum sensors.
 This results in hardware that outperforms not only conventional designs but also allows user-defined reconfigurability.

 Solutions for end-users